Search Apartments in Louisiana

 Louisiana enjoys a strong economy as a leader in natural gas, salt, petroleum and sulfur, as well as large crops of sweet potatoes, rice, sugar cane, pecans, soybeans, corn and cotton.
 Tourism is an important industry as well.
 New Orleans is the major draw, known particularly for its picturesque French Quarter and the annual Mardi Gras celebration, held in this fun-loving city since 1838.
-The cost of living is 11% below the national average, which makes it a welcome destination for people looking for affordable apartments for rent.
+The cost of living in much of the state is below the national average, which makes it a welcome destination for people looking for affordable apartments for rent.

 Baton Rouge is the capital and the second largest city in the state.
 Other major cities are Shreveport, Lake Charles, Kenner and Lafayette.
 Every community is rich in tradition and legend, and all have an interesting variety of apartment rentals worth exploring.
-Along the rivers and bayous overhung with Spanish moss, some old mansions remain, recalling the elegance and splendor of antebellum days.
-Plantation tours from Baton Rouge and Natchitoches are popular with residents and visitors, and the Cajun country west of New Orleans is also well worth a visit.most particularly to the area around St. Martinville and Lafayette.
+Plantation tours from Baton Rouge and Natchitoches are popular with residents and visitors, and the Cajun country west of New Orleans is also well worth a visit, most particularly to the area around St. Martinville and Lafayette.

-With a population of nearly half a million, New Orleans is the largest city in Louisiana, and undeniably its most famous, thanks to the annual Mardi Gras celebration.
+With a population of nearly 400,000, New Orleans is the largest city in Louisiana, and undeniably its most famous, thanks to the annual Mardi Gras celebration.
 New Orleans' history, nightlife and Old World charm make it a magical place to live.
-The cobblestone streets of the historic French Quarter, world-class museums and galleries, architecture that ranges from opulent to whimsical.this city has it all.
+From the cobblestone streets of the historic French Quarter, world-class museums and galleries, architecture that ranges from opulent to whimsical, this city has it all.
 Ambitious programs to renovate abandoned and blighted properties throughout New Orleans mean there is an increase in homes to buy or rent.
-There are also plenty of choices for apartment rentals in New Orleans, but they don't come cheap; the average rent for two-bedroom apartments is $700.

 From antebellum homes to Zydeco dancing, state capital Baton Rouge is authentic Louisiana down to its core.
-With more than 600,000 residents in the greater metropolitan area, Baton Rouge is one of the largest cities on the Mississippi River and Louisiana's second most populous.
+With more than 200,000 residents, Baton Rouge is Louisiana's second most populous city.
 Its semi-tropical climate makes it comfortable year round.
 In the late spring to early fall, the weather is consistently warm.
 Winters are mild and short.
 Many consider spring the perfect season, with warm, sunny days and cool nights.
-Apartments for rent are slightly more affordable here than in the larger city of New Orleans; average two-bedroom apartments go for $650.